 At Point, we believe that the life of the mind is an integral part of the Christian walk.
 Students are encouraged to think carefully and critically.
 Above all, students are invited to think “Christianly” — to explore the full implications of a Christian worldview as it has a bearing upon the topics of the Great Conversation.

 The humanities program provides an excellent foundation for anyone seeking to enter full-time Christian service.
 The emphasis placed upon critical thinking and communication skills, the exposure to great works of literature and art, and the fundamental understanding of the culture around us provide the minister with the resources for effectively communicating the Gospel to contemporaries.

 Graduates with degrees from the Department of Humanities and General Studies are also prepared to engage in graduate study in a variety of disciplines, including seminary studies, history, English and other disciplines.
-Humanities, English and history majors are often students planning careers in law, politics, journalism and business, and are prepared for an array of entry-level roles such as copy writer, editorial assistant, historian and archivist.
+Humanities, English and history majors are often students planning careers in law, politics, education, communications, journalism and business, and are prepared for an array of entry-level roles such as copy writer, editorial assistant, historian and archivist.